How do laminate planks and vinyl planks differ?

 How easy is loose lay vinyl to install?

 Any handy person that can use a utility knife and straight edge can install loose lay flooring.
-It is the easiest of all floors to install DIY and Integra Direct can guide you (link to installation instructions – when it is added)
+It is the easiest of all floors to install DIY and Integra Direct can guide you.

 Can I use any flooring in my garage if driving a car in?